 Misbelief #2 – “I can’t sit still”

 To be honest, that’s one of the most easily breakable barriers.
-Meditation never was, never is, never will be one posture only thing.
-You can find your best most liked posture which is either lying in bed or walking or standing up… You have to figure out which method works the best for you.
+Meditation never was, never is, and never will be one posture-only thing.
+You can find your best most liked posture which is either lying in bed or walking or standing up… You have to figure out which method works best for you.